DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 _An adventure for five 5th-level characters._

 In this arc, following either a ghostly visitation at the Blue Water Inn or a wary bargain at the Baron’s mansion, Victor Vallakovich asks the players to help him restore the soul of Stella Wachter to her body by finding a means of accessing the Ethereal Plane, where her spirit is trapped.
-To do so, the players must help Victor obtain the heartstone of a **night hag** by the night of the full moon, which will take place on the fifth day after the players first arrive in Vallaki.
+To do so, the players must help Victor obtain the heartstone of a **night hag** by the night of the full moon, which will take place on the sixth day after the players first arrive in Vallaki.

 Should the players accept Victor’s request, he tells them that Stella, from her place in the Ethereal Plane, has seen a **night hag** preying upon the dreams of several members of the Barovian refugee camp.
 He advises them to visit the camp to investigate the hag’s location while he prepares the rituals necessary to transport the players to the Ethereal Plane and return Stella’s soul to her body.